sh00t2kill/linktap_local_http_component/README.md

 <li>Watering Duration (Defaults to 15 minutes)</li>
 <li>Watering Volume (Defaults to 0)</li>
 </ul>
-<p><strong>Note:</strong>The volume unit is pulled from the gateway.
+<p><strong>Note:</strong> The volume unit is pulled from the gateway.
 It can either be in L or Gal.</p>

-These control the watering time and volume, when the switch for a tap is turned on.<br/>
+These control the watering time and volume, when the switch for a tap is turned on <strong>by Home Assistant</strong> (ignored if the manual button on LinkTap device is used).<br/>
-If duration is 0 AND volume is 0, default time is applied (currently 15 mins)<br/>
-If duration is 0 AND volume is >0, water by volume is used<br/>
-If duration > 0 AND volume is 0, water by duration is used<br/>
-If both duration AND volume > 0, both duration AND volume are used, and tap will turn off when either is reached<br/>
+The water will turn off when either the Watering Duration or Watering Volume is reached (whichever comes first), unless the Watering Volume is set to 0, in which case it is ignored and only Watering Duration is considered.

 switch:<br/>